tanghao-xiaomi/docs/en/quickstart/emulator/Debugging_Vela_with_Vela_Emulator.md

 3. Open the openvela workspace.

-    To open the workspace, go to the “File” > “Open Folder”... menu, and select the folder where openvela is located.
+    You can open the workspace by selecting the folder where openvela is located via the `File` > `Open Folder...` menu.

-    Alternatively, if you launch Visual Studio Code using a terminal, you can use the source code path of openvela as the first parameter for a “code” command.
+    Alternatively, if you start Visual Studio Code from the terminal, you can pass the path to the openvela source code as the first argument to the `code` command.

-    For example, use the following command to open the current directory as a workspace for Visual Studio Code.
+    For example, the following command opens the current directory as the workspace in Visual Studio Code.

     ```bash
     code .
     ```

-4. Add the startup configuration.
+4. Add a launch configuration.

-    To debug or run the openvela source code in Visual Studio Code, select “Run and Debug” on the Debug view or press F5.
-Then, Visual Studio Code will run the current active file.
+    To debug or run the openvela source code in Visual Studio Code, select `Run and Debug` in the Debug view or press the `F5` key.
+Visual Studio Code will then run the currently active file.

-    For most debugging scenarios, it is useful to create a startup configuration file that can be used to configure and save the debug settings.
-Save the debug configurations in a “launch.json” file located in a “.vscode” folder in the workspace (project’s root folder) or in the user settings or workspace settings.
+    In most debugging scenarios, it is very useful to create a launch configuration file.
+It allows you to configure and save detailed debugging settings.
+You can save this configuration information in the `launch.json` file in the `.vscode` folder of your workspace (the project's root folder), or directly in your user or workspace settings.

-    To create a “launch.json” file, select “create a launch.json file” in the Run start view.
+    To create a `launch.json` file, select `create a launch.json file` in the Run and Debug view.

-    The following is the startup configurations for debugging openvela:
+    The following is a launch configuration for debugging openvela:

     ```bash
     {